mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 units library by yourself is far from easy.
 Doing this is complex and complicated, especially for engineers who are not experts in the domain.
 There are many exceptional corner cases to cover that most developers do not even realize before falling into a trap in production.
-On the other hand domain experts might find it difficult to put their knowledge into code and create a correct implementation in C++.
+On the other hand, domain experts might find it difficult to put their knowledge into code and create a correct implementation in C++.
-As a result, companies either use really simple and unsafe numeric wrappers or abandon the effort totally and just use `double` to express quantity values which lead to safety issues by accidentally using values representing the wrong quantity or having an incorrect unit.
+As a result, companies either use really simple and unsafe numeric wrappers or abandon the effort totally and just use built-in types, such as `float` or `int`, to express quantity values losing all semantic categorization.
+This often leads to safety issues by accidentally using values representing the wrong quantity or having an incorrect unit.

 ## Extensibility

-Many applications of a quantity and units library may need to operate on a combination of standard (e.g. time in seconds or distance in metres) and domain-specific quantities and units.
+Many applications of a quantity and units library may need to operate on a combination of domain-specific and standard quantities and units, e.g., time in seconds, distance in metres, consumption in litres of gas per `100` kilometers.
 The complexity of developing domain-specific solutions highlights the value in being able to define new quantities and units that have all the expressivity and safety as those provided by the library.

 Experience with writing ad hoc typed quantities without library support that can be combined with or converted to `std::chrono::duration` has